 Suppose a die is being rolled.
-One thing is to be uncertain about the facet that will eventually show up.
+One thing is to be uncertain about the face that will eventually show up.
 One quite different thing, is to be uncertain about whether the die is fair or unbiased.
 We can rather naturally refer to first order and second order uncertainty, respectively.
 In the former case we are uncertain about some (presently unknown) state of affairs.
 In the latter we are uncertain about our uncertainty.
 We can illustrate informally the key idea as follows.

-First order uncertainty can be very directly referred to our lack of information, knowledge, ect. about the correct answer to some well-posed question, e.g. which country will have (relative to its GDP) the largest public debt by the end of 2015.
+First order uncertainty can be very directly referred to our lack of information, knowledge, etc. about the correct answer to some well-posed question, e.g. which country will have (relative to its GDP) the largest public debt by the end of 2015.
 Presumably, no one is able to give a definite answer to this question before 2016, and perhaps not even then.
-Meanwhile, however, say a financial rating agency, is in a position to make an estimate, forecast, etc. which can be used to make relevant decisions.
-This amounts to providing a tentative answer.
-The way in which the answer is tentative will reflect first order uncertainty.
+Meanwhile, however, say a financial rating agency, should be in a position to make an estimate which can be used to make relevant decisions.
+This forecast amounts to providing a tentative answer to the well-posed question.
+The way in which the answer is tentative reflects first order uncertainty.

 Suppose now that the same question is being asked to a professional financial analyst and to the occasional Financial Times reader (independently).
-It would not be surprising if the former assessed her uncertainty with much higher precision, confidence, reliability, etc. than the latter.
-Put another way, the occasional FT reader might just feel that his information (knowledge about the relevant facts, competence, etc.) is just not sufficient for him to give a reasoned, informed, etc. answer.
-Second order uncertainty then, refers to the assessment that an agent makes about her own uncertainty.
+It would not be surprising if the former assessed her uncertainty with much higher precision, confidence or indeed reliability, than the latter.
+Put another way, the occasional FT reader might just feel that his information (knowledge about the relevant facts, competence, etc.) is just not sufficient for him to give a reasoned or even informed answer.
+In this picture then, second order uncertainty refers to the assessment that an agent makes about her own uncertainty.